 Many pet friendly hotels, campgrounds, and vacation property owners can recommend pet sitters in their area.
 So, if you need a pet sitter during your travels, check with the staff when you book your accommodations.

 You can also ask your friends, or search GoPetFriendly.com for pet sitters.
-Contacting national associations, such as the National Association of Pet Sitters and Pet Sitters International is a way to find additional options.
+Contacting national associations, such as the National Association of Pet Sitters and Pet Sitters International is another option.
 Finally, there are services like Rover.com, where you can hire a pet sitter that belongs to their network.

 If you have an exotic pet that requires special care, try reaching out to a local society or organization for its species.
 They might be able to offer pet sitting recommendations.